WhiteShadow13/PAE-manager/README.md

 ## ABOUT

 Project to handle a students PAE, covers both the student side and the teaher side.
-For more info check out the docs!
+For more info and user guides check out the docs!